TuGraz-ITI/JamLab-NG/README.md

 ### Jelly Tool

 Jelly is build around Scapy, so it needs to be installed first.
-To do so simply run ```pip install scapy```!
+Jelly is written for python2, please make sure you are not using python3.
+To install scapy simply run ```pip install scapy```!
 To get started with Scapy as is, follow the guide to put your Wi-Fi card into [monitor mode](https://github.com/seemoo-lab/nexmon/tree/master/#using-the-monitor-mode-patch-1).
 To put the wlan0 directly into monitor mode, run ```sudo nexutil -m1```.
 Jelly assumes that wlan0 is the interface in monitor mode.